 In an email to The Daily News, Beau Yarbrough declined an interview, and said he had been told to direct all questions to the General Land Office’s public information officer.

-Mayor Yarbrough said he was aware of his son’s properties, but has nothing to do with the construction or the future management of the housing units.
+Mayor Yarbrough said he was aware of his son’s properties, but he personally has nothing to do with the construction or the future management of the housing units.

 The Galveston City Council has not made any decisions related to scattered-site housing in the three years Mayor Yarbrough has been mayor, but Mayor Yarbrough said he had notified the General Land Office and Department of Housing and Urban Development of his son’s involvement to ensure it did not run afoul of state or federal rules.